infrahq/infra/README.md

 ### Access Your Infrastructure

-First you need to get your Infra endpoint.
-This step may be different depending on your service type.
+You will need to get your Infra endpoint.
+This step will be different depending on your Service type.

 <details>
   <summary><strong>Ingress</strong></summary>